zitadel/zitadel/docs/docs/apis/proto/admin.md

 > **rpc** ResetCustomInitMessageTextToDefault([ResetCustomInitMessageTextToDefaultRequest](#resetcustominitmessagetexttodefaultrequest))
 [ResetCustomInitMessageTextToDefaultResponse](#resetcustominitmessagetexttodefaultresponse)

-Removes the custom init message text of the organisation The default text of the IAM will trigger after
+Removes the custom init message text of the system
+The default text from the translation file will trigger after